devsecops/defcon-workshop/section-3/README.md

 service:string
 version:string
 ```
-2. `nmap -Pn -p 1-1000 -oN google_results.nmap google.com` - running nmap locally
+2. Run NMAP with the following command - `nmap -Pn -p 1-1000 -oN google_results.nmap google.com`.
-* Complete the `.env.sample` file in the `data-converter` folder with the appropriate `PROJECT_ID`, `DATASET_NAME` and `TABLE_NAME` and rename it to `.env`
+3. Complete the `.env.sample` file in the `data-converter` folder with the appropriate `PROJECT_ID`, `DATASET_NAME` and `TABLE_NAME` and copy it to `.env`
-3. In that folder, type `go get cloud.google.com/go/bigquery` and then `go get github.com/subosito/gotenv` and finally `go run dataconvert.go ../google_results.nmap` - Run the data converter locally
+4. In that folder, type `go get cloud.google.com/go/bigquery` and then `go get github.com/subosito/gotenv` and finally `go run dataconvert.go ../google_results.nmap` - Run the data converter locally

 ### Running on a K8S cluster
 1. Navigate to `IAM & Admin` -> `Service Accounts`.
 Create a key for the default Compute Engine Service Account and download the JSON key